 Lastly is the conclusion.
 The ending remarks should summarize the main points discussed in the body and reaffirm the stand.

 The conclusion should relieve the audience from further focusing on the speech.

 Don’t Avoid Eye Contact With Your Listener

 Good orators maintain eye contact with the audience.
 Keeping eye contact shows maturity in speech presentation.
 It makes the speaker share the feelings of the audience.
 However, it is unethical to fix your eye on the notes while presenting.
 This shows unpreparedness and lack of content.
 This behavior prompts the audience to lose faith and trust in the presentation.

 Be Careful With Your Posture

 The body posture entails general appearance.
-Good orators keep themselves clean, dress nicely and avoid outrageous hairstyles, makeups and facial hair.
+Good orators keep themselves clean, dress nicely, and avoid outrageous hairstyles, makeup, and facial hair.
 Good posture may also enable the speaker to make good eye contact.
 The speaker should stand up straight.
-To improve speaking skills, they should not slouch, fidget or put the hands in the pockets while presenting.
+To improve speaking skills, they should not slouch, fidget or put their hands in their pockets while presenting.

 Thanks for reading guys.
 If you like our content we'd like to invite you to check out our new platform Menprovement X - the first and only self improvement streaming service just for men.

 Our latest program, Squirting Triggers 2.0, is with expert coaches Jakub and Laura from SchoolofSquirt.com, where in 15 HD video lessons you'll learn the secret pump-release technique to make any girl have an insanely powerful squirting orgasm.
 We're so pumped about this.
 Imagine being able to give women something 99.99% of men cannot.
 Awesome.